 Deutzias are easy to grow, hardy deciduous shrubs that make beautiful displays of massed pink or white flowers in early to mid-summer.
 Numerous small five-petalled cup or saucer shaped flowers are borne profusely in clusters or racemes along twiggy arching branches, contrasting with mid-green toothed-edged leaves.

-There are many different deutzia species and cultivated varieties and plant size varies considerably – the most compact types reach just 60cm high; a number of species grow to 1.2-1.8m high and wide, with the largest attaining a height and spread of 3m, so choosing the right one for a particular site is important.
+There are many different deutzia species and cultivated varieties and plant size varies considerably – the most compact types reach just 60cm high.
+A number of deutzia varieties grow to 1.2-1.8m high and wide, with the largest attaining a height and spread of 3m, so choosing the right one for a particular site is important.

 Deutzias make excellent shrubs for garden borders but do have a relatively short period of interest, so underplant with perennials and bulbs in spring to extend the season of interest.
 Some older deutzias develop attractive peeling bark and birds often pick this off and use in nest building.
 Deutzias are easy to grow and tolerate a wide range of growing conditions.